aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 #### Grants

+To use one of the replicas in your application, you can use the replica's grant methods to get the necessary permissions.

-Global table's `replica(region)` method would return an `ITable` reference for the replica in the region.
-Grant methods can be used to provide replica specific permissions.
+The global table's `replica(region)` method will return an `ITable` reference of the replica from which you will be able to grant permissions.

 ```typescript
 class FooStack extends Stack {